Catholic Kids4Kids Contest FAQs

 I'm a teacher, can I make a bulk submission on behalf of my class?

-Please fill out our Contact form and select "Contests" in the Service dropdown.
-Please indicate the ages and the themes that you would like focus on and we will arrange something for you.
+Please fill out our Contact form and select "Kids4Kids" in the Service dropdown.
+Please indicate the ages and the themes that you would like to focus on and we will arrange something for you.

 Where can I see what I have submitted or make corrections?